(Medical College Admissions Test)

 For the Biological and Biochemical Foundations of Living Systems and Chemical and Physical Foundations of Biological Systems sections of the MCAT, you will need to complete core coursework in biology, general/inorganic chemistry, organic chemistry, physics and biochemistry.
 Please consult the Premedical Coursework and Competencies page for information on the specific courses to take.

 For the Psychological, Social, and Biological Foundations of Behavior section of the exam, you will need to complete coursework in psychology and sociology.
-A statistics course may also be beneficial, but not necessarily required for all students.
+A statistics course is also recommended.
 Please consult the Premedical Coursework and Competencies page for information on coursework to take to prepare for this section of the exam.

 For the Critical Analysis and Reasoning Skills section of the exam, there is no standard coursework required, but generally taking highly-challenging, advanced-level coursework in the humanities and social sciences will help you build the kind of broad analytical and reasoning skills that will be required for performance in this section of the exam.
 Passages from this section may be drawn from a variety of disciplines in the humanities and social sciences, including readings in philosophy, ethics, cross-cultural studies and population health.
 For this section of the MCAT, the best way to prepare may be to be adventuresome and wide-ranging in your choice of courses outside of the natural sciences.
 Coursework in anthropology, culture and communication, sociology, and other disciplines that emphasize cross-cultural analysis may be particularly beneficial.